olewsaa/Yacht-computer/IoToB/Temperature/README.md

 1-wire.
 It's a very simple setup and extra sensors can easily be added.
 Each sensor has a unique serial number so there is no addressing issues.

+### Experience

+The box was placed inside the stairway obove the engine, but outside of the isolation.
+While not 70°C like inside the engine room, hot enough for the B1205 converter to overheat.
+The box is now placed in the technical room with a junction inside the machine room and a 3 wire cable run to the box.